WICG/import-maps/README.md

     - [For built-in modules, in module-import-map-supporting browsers](#for-built-in-modules-in-module-import-map-supporting-browsers)
     - [For built-in modules, in browsers without import maps](#for-built-in-modules-in-browsers-without-import-maps)
       - [This doesn't work for `<script>`](#this-doesnt-work-for-script)
+    - [Alternating logic based on the presence of a built-in module](#alternating-logic-based-on-the-presence-of-a-built-in-module
   - [Scoping examples](#scoping-examples)
     - [Multiple versions of the same module](#multiple-versions-of-the-same-module)
     - [Scope inheritance](#scope-inheritance)